 TRICIA JONES: We started the wall in 2006, and he was honored that very first year.

-And just for a little perspective, not far from Ryan on the Honor Wall is the plaque honoring former U.S. Senator Russ Feingold, a liberal Democrat - both men from this town, both Craig High School grads.
-Sam Loizzo is a now retired high school government teacher who had Paul Ryan in his class a quarter-century ago.
+And just for a little perspective, not far from Ryan on the honor wall is the plaque honoring former U.S. Sen. Russ Feingold, a liberal Democrat.
+Both men are from this town; both, Craig High School grads.
+Sam Loizzo is a now-retired high school government teacher who had Paul Ryan in his class a quarter-century ago.

 GONYEA: Ryan attended Catholic elementary school before going to the public high school.
 Loizzo says as a teacher, he brought every hot issue of the day into his government class.

 LOIZZO: We talked about abortion.
-We talked about busing back in that era.
-And we talked about First Amendment freedoms, as well as guns and gun control and, you know, or the lack of.
-So you could see when lights go on certain kids, you know, on certain topics.
+We talked about busing, back in that era.
+And we talked about First Amendment freedoms as well as guns and gun control and, you know - or the lack thereof.
+So - you can see when lights go on, on certain kids, you know, on certain topics.